-Receiving a thank you is great, but actually showing appreciation to colleagues, friends, family for something they’ve done for you is even more satisfying!
-In a professional context, showing gratitude is happening too less – because of different reasons: it’s uncommon (regarded as ‘not done’, it’s not part of the culture, etc).
-Although said and proven in research, showing gratitude is a great intrinsic incentive: this is essential to keep your employees motivated!
+Receiving a thank you is great, but showing appreciation to colleagues, friends, family for something they’ve done for you is even more satisfying!
+In a professional context, showing gratitude is happening too little for different reasons: it’s uncommon (regarded as not done, it’s not part of the culture, etc.).
+Although said and proven in research, showing gratitude is a tremendous intrinsic incentive: this is essential to keep your employees motivated!
 Organizations should be as aware of intrinsic motivators as extrinsic motivators.